ramonsuarez/ramonsuarez.github.io/content/post/results-of-the-email-reactivation-segmentation-campaign-11k-emails-sent.md

 ![](/uploads/2018/11/november-stats-ramonsuarez-com-wordpress-com1.png)As I said, not impressive numbers but infinitely better than zero.
 There’s some momentum to build on and some compound interests accruing towards the future 🙂

-List &amp; Add-On Problems: Email Verifier App &amp; Mail Merge with Attachments
+List & Add-On Problems: Email Verifier App & Mail Merge with Attachments
 ---------------------------------------------------------------------------------

 The service I used to clean up the list (twice) did not really do a good job. **Email Verifier App** gave me a guaranteed delivery list that had plenty of undeliverable messages and generic emails that should have been cleaned out.
 On top of this, because I misunderstood the credits left in my account I ended up paying $105 for extra credits that I did not need and that I’m never going to use.
 Even though I contacted them immediately through their chatbot and latter on via email they rejected to reimburse.
 If you need to clean up 80000 emails I have cheap credits for you!